 One key challenge we discussed in the previous post is the difficulty accounting staff has with accessing data.
 This comes down to how well-equipped an organization’s IT infrastructure is to accommodate those that are working from home.

 Some organizations aren’t built or weren’t ready for this virtual environment, which can lead to an increase in risky behavior.

 A recent survey by Cisco and OpenVPN found that 73% of VP and C-suite IT leaders believe that remote employees pose a higher security risk than those onsite.
 Additionally, 46% of employees have talked about or reported moving files like spreadsheets between work and personal computers, and one in ten employees use personal email to send business emails to coworkers or customers.

 This creates a new term that we’re seeing in the market called “remote sec,” or information security for remote work.
 While some organizations have accommodated remote work for employees in the past, this has become a greater challenge as more people are forced to work from home—resulting in potential risks for financial data as files are passed through unsecure channels.

 Ensuring that this data is kept private and secure is now a new pain, priority, and responsibility facing those in accounting management positions.
 You can no longer do it all in person, and sharing information virtually is requiring new ways that were perhaps unexpected in the past.

-Watch for the second blog in this series, where we’ll dive into the steps you can begin taking to alleviate these pains and set your F&A organization up for success in this new environment.
+Read the fourth blog in this series to learn how to alleviate these pains and set your F&A organization up for success in this new environment.